edowney29/interview-coding/RP Funding/rp-funding/README.md

 ## RP Funding Express, React, MySQL assignment

- To start this project please update the Config folder with database username and password
+ To run this project update the Config folder with your local MySQL database config (i.e. username and password)

  Then run `npm install` and `npm start`

- Formated with Prettier
+ Formatted with Prettier